nickneos/djneos_website/_pages/contact.md

 page_css:
   - /assets/css/contact_form.css
 ---

-Use the below form or email [contact@djneos.com.au](mailto:contact@djneos.com.au)
+Shoot me a message via the form below or email [contact@djneos.com.au](mailto:contact@djneos.com.au)

+Prefer to chat on the phone old school?
+[0468&nbsp;689&nbsp;700](tel:+61468689700)

-For booking enquiries, please include venue, date and number of guests in your message if you have these details.
+*For booking enquiries, please include venue, date and number of guests in your message if you have these details.*

 <form
   class="fs-form"